Step 1. Grounds

 You can find more information about service of process in our Preparing for Court – By Yourself section, in the question called What is service of process and how do I accomplish it?

 After your spouse has been served, s/he must file an answer within 21 days or else you can file a motion for a default judgment.1 If s/he does not answer, a judge will usually give you what you asked for in your petition.
 This is called a default judgment.
 If s/he answers and agrees with everything, then also you get what you asked for.
 This is an uncontested divorce.
 If one of these two things happens, you usually skip to Step 7.
 If s/he does disagree with something, then your divorce is a contested divorce and continue to Step 5.

 This is basically where both sides share information and try to reach some sort of agreement without actually having to go to court to have a judge decide.
 If you and your spouse reach an agreement here, you can submit that agreement to the judge.
 The judge may call an informal hearing to make sure both of you understand the agreement.
 If the judge approves of the agreement, s/he can issue a divorce decree.
 If you settle with your spouse here, then you can skip to Step 7.
 If you don’t settle here, go to the next step.
 You can find more information on discovery in our Preparing for Court - By Yourself section.

 You only do this step if you and your spouse cannot agree on a final settlement.
 If you go to trial, then both sides will present evidence and argue for what they want.
 The judge will then decide what s/he thinks is fair and then issue a divorce decree containing his/her orders.
 Trials can be difficult without the help of an attorney.

 After you and your spouse either reach an agreement or the judge hears both sides at trial, the judge will issues a divorce decree.
-This is a document that says that you and your spouse are now legally divorced and orders a division of property.
+This is a document that says that you and your spouse are now legally divorced and orders a division of property and other relief.